whisperrnote/whisperrchat-b82a8ded/FEATURE_COMPARISON.md

 ---

 **The future of messaging is decentralized, social, and privacy-focused.
-WhisperChat is that future.** 🚀
+Tenchat is that future.** 🚀